Country of Origin:

 Citizenship, Immigration, Asian Heritage, Racism/Discrimination, Human Rights & Social Justice, Identity & Heritage, Multiculturalism & Diversity, Adjusting to Life in Canada

-Anna Yin is Mississauga’s first Poet Laureate and Ontario representative for the League of Canadian Poets.
+Anna Yin is Mississauga’s first Poet Laureate (2015-2016) and Ontario representative for the League of Canadian Poets (2013-2016).
 She has authored six books of poetry and her poems have appeared at ARC Poetry, New York Times, China Daily, CBC Radio, World Journal etc. Anna won many awards including the 2005 Ted Plantos Memorial Award, two MARTY Literary Arts Awards and 2013 Professional Achievement Award from CPAC.
 Her poem “Still Life” was part of Poetry in Transit featured on buses across Canada in 2013.
 She read her poetry on Parliament Hill and has been featured at 2015 Austin International Poetry Festival and 2016 Edmonton Poetry Festival.
 Anna has been interviewed by CBC Radio, Rogers TV and Talent Vision TV, The Toronto Star and China Daily several times.
 She was a finalist for Canada’s Top 25 Canadian Immigrants Award in 2011 and in 2012, and is proud to be twice a “Living book” for the Living Library at the Mississauga Campus of University of Toronto.
-She now is teaching Poetry Alive at University of Toronto School of Continuing Studies, Mississauga Campus and Poetry Alive workshops combining computer arts and audience participation through Poets in Schools Program.
+She now is teaching Poetry Alive at schools, colleges and libraries.
+Poetry Alive workshops combine computer arts and audience participation through Poets in Schools Program.
 Her website: annapoetry.com Email: email@example.com

 Born in China, immigrating to Canada in 1999 and working as an IT professional for years, I always thought for many immigrants language was the biggest challenge.
 After my son was born in 2000, I tried to write journals to improve my English and record my son’s growth.
 But with my busy IT job and my son’s need for attention, it was hard to find any time to write.
 In 2003, after reading stories to my son, the “Child” in me awakened to ask the question: Who Are you?
 Who am I?
 A poem came to me.
 I never knew that the cultural soil in a new world would nurture in me a soul seeking liberation, one that looks for truth about the human spirit.
 That awareness not only saved me from our common limited reality, but also developed my empathy for suffering.
 In 2005, my poem “Toronto, No More Weeping” was broadcast by CBC Radio for hope and peace.
 I followed these intuitions and began translating American, and Canadian poets into Chinese.
 Through my own writing and translations, I have found poetry enlarged my sense of the world, and developed my emotional sensitivity and hope.